sauvala/chatterbox/README.md

 [![Build Status](https://travis-ci.org/sauvala/chatterbox.svg?branch=master)](https://travis-ci.org/sauvala/chatterbox)

-## Instruction
-This project is a simple web-based chat application.
+This is a simple web-based chat application.

 The live version can be found at Heroku: https://chatterboxchat.herokuapp.com/ and new commits will be deployed automatically to Heroku via Travis CI.